 While I can’t claim credit for this recipe (I got it from a friend, who got it from another friend, and so it goes…,), it is known in these parts as “your cranberry cake.”
 As my mother asked last week, “Are you bringing your cranberry cake to Thanksgiving?”
 And my sister said, “You better save some of your cranberry cake for me.”

-But it's not proprietary information — this cake can be your cranberry cake too.
+But it’s not proprietary information.
+My cranberry cake can be your cranberry cake too.

 The first time I made this soft, dense, lusciously buttery cake I ended up making it twice more, just for kicks.
 I couldn’t get enough of it.
 It’s sweet with a golden crumb, soft and moist, dense without being heavy, with juicy explosions of tart cranberries.
 The cranberries are left proudly to their own devices — no sugar bath, no orange zest.
 Just pops of scarlet sour fruit in buttery cake.

 This cake is also a little unusual in its construction, at least for bakers like myself who are most accustomed to cakes leavened with baking powder.
 This is an old-fashioned butter cake that is leavened instead by whipping the eggs and sugar together for some minutes, until they are lightened and increased in volume.
 This produces an outrageously moist and tender cake, with the richness of a classic fruitcake.
 (I like to say this is a fruitcake for those wary of that good old English treat.)

 If you have a stand mixer, the process is very easy; it comes together in about 10 minutes.
 The baking takes longer; depending on the size of the cake pan, this can take well over an hour to bake, but I promise it’s worth it.